ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 ## Deployment process for HCX on IBM Cloud
 {: #hcx_ordering-deploy}

 The deployment of HCX on {{site.data.keyword.cloud_notm}} is automated.
-Whether you order a vCenter Server with Hybridity Bundle instance with the service included or you deploy the service later into your instance, the following steps are completed by the {{site.data.keyword.vmwaresolutions_short}} automation process:
+Whether you order a vCenter Server instance with the service included or you deploy the service later into your instance, the following steps are completed by the {{site.data.keyword.vmwaresolutions_short}} automation process:
 1. Three subnets are ordered for HCX from the {{site.data.keyword.cloud_notm}} infrastructure:
    * One private portable subnet for HCX management.
    * One private portable subnet for HCX interconnects.
 This subnet is used when the **Private network** option is selected for **HCX interconnect type**.